You’ve probably heard all about how beneficial email marketing is for your blog or website.

 Thrive Leads review: A look at the features

-Thrive Leads is an all-in-one lead generation plugin for WordPress.
+Thrive Leads is an all-in-one email list building plugin for WordPress.
 It doesn’t send emails for you – you still need an email marketing service for that.
 But it does make it a heckuva lot easier to actually attract subscribers to send those emails to.

 See, most email marketing services are focused on sending emails and don’t give you a ton of options for actually growing your email list.